ribtoks/tdg/README.md

 ## Usage

-    -help
+    -exclude value
+      	Exclude pattern (can be specified multiple times) -help
       	Show help
     -include value
       	Include pattern (can be specified multiple times) -log string
       	Path to the logfile (default "tdg.log")
     -min-chars int
       	Include comments with more chars than this (default 30) -min-words int
       	Skip comments with less than minimum words (default 3) -root string
       	Path to the the root of source code (default "./") -stdout
       	Duplicate logs to stdout
     -verbose
       	Output human-readable json

 Example: